Mark Brayshaw

-Mark Andrew Brayshaw (born 5 February 1966) is a former Australian rules footballer who played for North Melbourne Football Club in the AFL.
+Mark Andrew Brayshaw (born 5 February 1966) is a former Australian rules footballer who played for the North Melbourne Football Club in the AFL.
 He is the brother of James Brayshaw and the son of Ian Brayshaw.
-His sons Angus, Andrew and Hamish are each on an AFL lists.
+His sons Angus, Andrew and Hamish have all played in the AFL.

 Playing career

 Claremont Football Club

 Brayshaw began and ended his career with Claremont Football Club in the West Australian Football League.
-In a career that began in 1984 and ended in 1994, Brayshaw played 110 games for the club and kick 70 goals.
+In a career that began in 1984 and ended in 1994, Brayshaw played 110 games for the club and kicked 70 goals.
 He was drafted by North Melbourne Football Club in the 1989 VFL draft.
 Brayshaw returned to Claremont in 1994, playing 20 WAFL matches.

 North Melbourne Football Club

-In 1989 VFL Draft, Mark was selected as first round selection (pick number 6 overall) by North Melbourne Football Club.
-Mark would go onto play 32 games for the club and kick two goals for the club before being delisted by the club at the end of 1992.
+In the 1989 VFL Draft, Mark was selected as first round selection (pick number 6 overall) by North Melbourne Football Club.
+Mark would go on to play 32 games for the club and kick two goals for the club before being delisted by the club at the end of 1992.